 Malware Via Automatic Download

 Some malicious QR codes direct to pages that attempt to install malicious software on the device.
-On Android smartphones with relaxed security settings, the download can happen automatically.
+On smartphones with relaxed security settings, the download can happen automatically.
 The malware can steal data, monitor activities, or turn the device into part of a botnet.

 Silent Data Collection

 Not every attack is obvious.
-Some QR codes direct to pages that appear legitimate but collect device data: model, location, unique identifiers.
+Some QR codes direct to pages that seem legitimate but collect device data: model, location, unique identifiers.
 This information feeds tracking profiles or is sold in data markets.
+This type of passive collection is growing because it is harder to detect and generates continuous revenue for attackers.

 Verifying the URL before interacting is the first line of defense against malicious QR codes.

-Choose Platforms With Verifiable Track Records
+Choose Platforms With Verifiable Track Record

 Free and unknown generators are risky.
 Some inject intermediate redirects that can be hijacked.
 Others collect data about who scans without transparency.